 By the way, on any of the routes please step off the road or path when you dismount.
 Always be mindful of traffic.
 Be sure to signal your intentions.
 Stay visible, with bright clothing and day time running lights.
 Helmets are required.
 We also recommend rear view mirrors and eye protection.

 Biking is fun for the whole family.
 It’s a great physical activity, offers a chance for adults to teach children a skill they can enjoy their whole life and provides stay-cation and vacation travel adventure as well.

 The Lake Cruise Route is new for 2021 and perfectly suited for a leisurely tour around Sunset Lake.
 You’ll also cruise along the southern shores of Austin Lake before heading back to Vicksburg.
-This route has almost no climbing, and will make use of the Vicksburg Trail on the way out, and offer a multi-use path for part of the way back.
-If don’t have much time on Saturday morning or haven’t been on a bike in a while but still want to get a fair amount of exercise, the Lake Cruise route is made for you.
+Who doesn’t like nice lake views on a bike ride?
+This route has almost no climbing, makes use of the Vicksburg Recreational Trail on the way back and offers a multi-use path for part of the way out as an alternate path along 22nd St. If don’t have much time on Saturday morning or haven’t been on a bike in a while but still want to get a fair amount of exercise, the Lake Cruise route is made for you.
 If you are a family with smaller children, we suggest you get them ready for this ride by making sure they can handle the distance beforehand.